Saad888/AutoSynthesis/README.md

 ## 5. Contact Info

-If you have any questions, comments, feedback, or run into any issues, please contact me either here or on discord (Xaad#1337)
+If you have any questions, comments, feedback, or run into any issues, please contact me either here or on discord (Xaad#1337).
+Also, feel free to follow me on twitter, twitter.com/FeelsXaadMan.

 ---